3forges/packman/terraform/README.md

 # The Terraform part

 The work in this folder:

-* proves that the [terra-faram/virtualbox](https://github.com/terra-farm/terraform-provider-virtualbox) terraform provider simply does not work, on Git bash for windows, if it ever worked at all.
+* proves that the [terra-faram/virtualbox](https://github.com/terra-farm/terraform-provider-virtualbox) terraform provider can work, but only with very limited features.
+It cannot be used for example, to provision a VM from a PXEless prepared virtual disk.

 * It also is a base to analyze the design of that provider, and find improvements, for a complete new implementation of a terraform provider making it possible to fully manage virtualbox-based virtual machines.

 This work also was the opportunity to definitely prove how to use the `dev_orverrides` terraform configuration, with today's recent versions of terraform.